LegendaryLinux/win11-settings/README.md

 ## UI Tweaks
 ### Always use the context menu in "Advanced" mode
-Windows 11 changed the default context menu to a simplified version, requiring users to click a "Show More" button to display the context menu from Windows 10 and earlier.
+Windows 11 changed the default context menu to a simplified version, requiring users to click a **Show More** button to display the context menu from Windows 10 and earlier.
 This can be corrected by modifying a registry key.
 1. Open the Windows Registry Editor:
    - Open the Run dialog by pressing `Win + R`.